• Skip to primary navigation

 This post contains affiliate links.
 I will earn a small commission, at no extra cost to you, if you make a purchase through these links.

-Many houseplant species are found in rainforests and other tropical regions and therefore would be receiving a very high level of humidity in their natural habitats.
-Humidity is helpful throughout the year, but depending on where you live, it can be especially important in the winter when the air turns dry as a bone and during the summer in homes that are heavy on air conditioning.
+Humidity is helpful throughout the year, but depending on the climate where you live, it is especially important in the winter when the air turns dry as a bone and during the summer in homes that heavily use air conditioning.

 Make a Pebble Tray